openhab/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 | Bit   | `M[1-27]`         | `M[1-64]`         |
 | Bit   |                   | `NI[1-64]`        |
 | Bit   |                   | `NQ[1-64]`        |

+If `observe` is not set or set equal `block`, simply pulse with length `pulse` milliseconds is send to `block`.
+If `observe` is set and differ from `block`, binding will wait for value change on `observe` and send then a pulse with length `pulse` milliseconds to block.
+Please note, update rate for change detection depends on bridge refresh value.
+For both use cases: if `block` was `0` then `1` is send and vice versa.
+Attention: sometimes PaperUI fails to update the state of items properly.

 ## Channels